CameronRosencutter/HackSprint-Website/README.md

 # HackSprint Website: Betty's Breakfast Bistro

-This repository contains a web front-end for Betty's Breakfast Bistro
+This repository contains the web front-end for Betty's Breakfast Bistro

 Within, there are demonstrations of the following techniques:
 - [HackSprint Website: Betty's Breakfast Bistro](#hacksprint-website-bettys-breakfast-bistro)